top of page

 Step 8.
 Click on button to digitize the horizontal-plane antenna pattern.
 Then it will appear in the Editor menu.

 Step 9.
-On the Vertical Plane tab, repeat steps 1-8 for the V-plane antenna pattern.
+On the Vertical Plane tab, repeat steps 1-8 for the Vertical plane antenna pattern.

 04.png